Leathers

 within the animal, just like hard corals.

-Some, like the "carnations,"
+Some, such as the "carnations,"

 are brightly colored, but not from zooanthellae.